IvanoskiHarmonia/IvanoskiHarmonia/README.md

 [![Website](https://img.shields.io/website?label=Portfolio&style=for-the-badge&url=https%3A%2F%2Fcodestackr.com)](https://ivanoskiharmonia.github.io/MartinIvanoski-Portfolio/)

 ---

-## I'm a Undergradate Computer Science Student at FIU!
+## I'm a Computer Science Graduate from FIU!

-- 🔭 This is my [portfolio][website].
+- 🔭 Check out my [portfolio][website] updated with recent projects and achievements.
-- 👨‍💻 I’m currently learning: Spring, and React.
-Problem-Solving on [LeetCode][leetcode], and contributing to [freeCodeCamp][ffc].
+- 👨‍💻 I’m currently advancing in: Java Spring Framework, MVC, Agile methodologies, and diving into Cloud Technologies.
+Enhancing problem-solving skills through [LeetCode][leetcode].
-- 👯 I’m looking to Build projects with others and contribute.
+- 👯 I’m aiming to collaborate on innovative projects with tech professionals and communities.
-- 🥅 2023 Goals: Improve in professional programming settings, and find summer internship.
+- 🥅 2024 Goals: Secure a full-time role in software development to begin my professional career.
+Focus on making impactful contributions to projects and further enhance my technical skills.
+Expand my professional network and seek mentorship opportunities within the tech industry.
-- 🏃‍♂️ Fun activities: I love to read, play soccer, and go to the gym.
+- 🏃‍♂️ Fun activities: Currently I really enjoy solving leetcode questions, reading, and going to the gym.
+My newest hobby is running which allows me to clear my mind and stay healthy.
+I also enjoy playing video games with friends and family.

 ---